 Mythology and Folklore

-- In European folklore, werewolves are not in control of their shapeshifting; it being an artifact of phases of the moon and/or the presence of certain plants (such as "Wolfsbane", aka Aconitum spp.).
-Well, there are two kinds of werewolves in European mythology - the merely cursed and the truly evil.
-The former indeed usually change under certain conditions (like the aforementioned full moon), while the latter deliberately turn themselves with evil witchcraft, which typically involves wearing fur of a wolf on their back.
+- In European folklore, there are two kinds of werewolves - the merely cursed and the truly evil.
+Those cursed are not in control of their shapeshifting; it being an artifact of phases of the moon and/or the presence of certain plants (such as "Wolfsbane", aka Aconitum spp.).
+The latter deliberately turn themselves with evil witchcraft, which typically involves wearing fur of a wolf on their back.

-- Due to a Heroic Sacrifice from the first game, when Sora transforms into his "Drive" forms, it may occasionally "malfunction" and turn him into "Anti-Sora" (who looks very similar to a Heartless) instead in Kingdom Hearts II.
+- Kingdom Hearts: Due to a Heroic Sacrifice from the first game, when Sora transforms into his "Drive" forms, it may occasionally "malfunction" and turn him into "Anti-Sora" (who looks very similar to a Heartless) instead in Kingdom Hearts II.
+Riku transforms into Xehanort's Heartless to tap into his power.
+He regains his normal form because exploding Kingdom Hearts' power 'purified' him of the foreign influence.

 - Vincent Valentine of Final Fantasy VII has this problem thanks to Hojo.
 He has varying degrees of control over it, although in Dirge of Cerberus, he can't control his Chaos transformation when the Protomateria is pulled out of his body.